kahypar/kahypar/README.md

-**Interactive** visualizations of the performance plots and detailed per-instance results can be found on the website accompanying the publications:
+**Interactive** visualizations of the performance plots and detailed per-instance results can be found on the website accompanying each publication:
  - KaHyPar-CA: [SEA'17][SEA'17bench] (latest version of KaHyPar)
  - KaHyPar-K:  [ALENEX'17][ALENEX'17bench] (referred to as KaHyPar in the picture above)
- - KaHyPar-R:  [ALENEX'16][ALENEX'16bench]
+ - KaHyPar-R:  [ALENEX'16][ALENEX'16bench] (only experimental results)

 Requirements:
 -----------